-When you open this month's issue of CompAct, you, too, are touring the deck as you read the articles, the Letter from the Editor.
+When you open this month's issue of CompAct, you, too, are touring the deck as you read the articles, the Letter from the Chair, the Letter from the Editor.
 Like the USS Midway, your CompAct newsletter has a wealth of fascinating and valuable information below deck.
 You access it through a modest hatch that is easy to overlook amid the splendor of the ondeck articles and pictures.
 That modest hatch is the following three links: